milica/angular-selectbox/README.md

 Default: `Select`

-Used with multi-select directive.
+Used with `selectbox-multi` directive.
 Defines the title of the select box, next to the number of selected items.